bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 Under this mechanism, the protocol is less vulnerable against the actions of the intermediary, as debt securities are locked on the custody account and the intermediary is not able to freely dispose of them.

-However, once the borrower has repaid the debt to the intermediary, there is still a risk for the protocol that the intermediary will not repay his part to the protocol.
+However, once the borrower has repaid the debt to the intermediary, there is still a risk to the protocol that the intermediary might not repay their part to the protocol.

 In order to mitigate this risk, the following measures are undertaken: